Holiday Cottage Hot Tub Rules, Regulations & Maintenance Tips

 The Health Protection Agency and the Health and Safety Executive have published guidance on how to manage hot tubs:

-- Control of legionella and other infectious agents in spa-pool systems HSG282 (see pages 34 & 35 for how to keep your hot tub safe and clean).
-The guidance is to check the water quality twice daily.
-Hot tubs should be emptied and re-filled with the chemical levels balanced between each set of guests (or weekly for stays of more than one week).
-You could use a pump to empty the water quicker.
+- Control of legionella and other infectious agents in spa-pool systems HSG282 (see pages 34 & 35 for guidance on how to keep your hot tub safe and clean).

 - Management of Spa Pools – Controlling the Risks of Infection.